pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 ## Where to Find New Editors

-Typically the Editor in Chief will work with the Peer Review Lead to find and onboard new editors in scientific topical areas where pyOpenSci has existing gaps.
+Typically the Editor in Chief will work with the Software Review Lead to find and onboard new editors in scientific topical areas where pyOpenSci has existing gaps.